ndbroadbent/goto_sleep/README.md

 ```
 git clone https://github.com/ndbroadbent/goto_sleep.git
 cd goto_sleep
-sudo ./install.sh
+./install.sh
 ```

-*(Don't clone this into `/tmp`, otherwise the notification icons will stop working after a restart.)*
+### Details

+Notification cron tasks will be set up for the current user, and a shutdown cron task will be set up for the root user.

 The default shutdown time is 3am.
-You can configure this in `config/schedule.rb`.

-You will also see warning notifications at 45 minutes, 25 minutes, and 5 minutes before shutdown.
+The default warning notifications are at 45 minutes, 25 minutes, and 5 minutes before shutdown.

+You can configure these in `config.yml`.